 Grasses and Forbs

 Scientists and researchers from around the world come to study this amazing and important prairie ecology.
-They recognize these grasses and forbs as the cornerstone of an important environmental "sink".
-It is here that the powerhouse of prairie plant life is stored allowing this hearty ecosystem to regenerate despite fire, grazing, flood, and drought.
+They recognize these grasses and forbs are the cornerstone of an important environmental "sink".
+Here the powerhouse of prairie plants are stored allowing this hearty ecosystem to regenerate despite fire, grazing, flood, and drought.

 This "sink" removes tons of carbon from the atmosphere.
-This balance of life both below and above ground has given the tallgrass prairie ecosystem a resilience that has survived nearly 10,000 years of climatic change.
+The balance of prairie life both below and above ground has given the tallgrass prairie ecosystem a resilience surviving 10,000 years of climatic change.